 Shaneen has a rare combination of ability and experience that includes architecture, project & program management, community engagement, research and teaching.
-Shaneen is the Chair of the FNQ committee of the Australian Institute of Architects, an Adjunct Associate Professor at the University of Queensland and James Cook University, and is a member of International Association for Public Participation.
+She is an Adjunct Associate Professor at the University of Queensland and James Cook University, and is a member of International Association for Public Participation.

 Shaneen lives on a farm near Cairns with her husband and two children.
-She cooks, reads, gardens and propagates native plants for relaxation.
+She cooks, reads, gardens and propagates native plants.

 Comments from Master of Architecture students in 2017 at UQ about Shaneen Fantin, UQ Architecture Adjunct Associate Professor: